Aminemazari/TelHack/README.md

 2. **AI Development**: Data collected from the questions and answers posted on the platform are utilized to develop an AI system capable of answering common and repeated questions, further enhancing customer support services.

-3. **NetLocator**: Map tool lets the user know the quality of the internet for each given area, which is helpful when transferring from region to another.
+3. *NetLocator**: Map tool lets the user know the quality of the internet for each given location.
+It provides information such as the max speed reached and the available technologies of connection, along with a ranking from the user.
+This tool uses real data from users who test connection in that place exactly, which is helpful when transferring from one region to another.
 ## Hosted Platforms

 - **Frontend**: Access our platform through [this link](#).